-- There will be no mingling in the church before or after the service.
-No food or drink will be served, though bottled water will be available if needed.
+- There is no mingling in the church before or after the service.
+No food or drink is served, though bottled water is available if needed.

-This will mainly be through online registration at https://doodle.com/poll/p9b9y24bb3qf7fds.
+This will mainly be through online registration - see here.
 You will be asked to indicate which Sundays you would like to attend, and will receive an email confirming which you have been allocated a place for.
 We also have facilities for those without internet access to provide the information by phone, and will give some priority to those who aren’t able to join services online.

 If you are allocated a place at a service and are subsequently unable to attend, please let us know so that we can offer it to someone else.
 Please do not attend if you haven’t been allocated a place.
 There will be a small number of unreserved seats each week for visitors to the church.

-Bread and grape juice will be placed at each allocated seat before the service, following strict hygiene procedures.
-Those at home are invited to join in, using their own bread and juice/wine.
+Packaged bread (crackers) and grape juice are placed at each allocated seat before the service, following strict hygiene procedures.
+Those at home are invited to join in during the evening service, using their own bread and juice/wine.